MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 ## How to install the AADRM module

-The AADRM module is moving to the [PowerShell Gallery](/powershell/gallery/readme), but for a limited time will also still be available on the Microsoft Download Center.
+The AADRM module is moving to the [PowerShell Gallery](/powershell/gallery/readme), but for a limited time is also available on the Microsoft Download Center.

 ### To install the AADRM module from the PowerShell Gallery